Lab-RoCoCo-Sapienza/S-Ave/README.md

 In order to move the robot, the **teleop_twist_keyboard** package is required, so to install it, open a terminal and launch the command: </br>
 `sudo apt-get install ros-melodic-teleop-twist-keyboard` </br>

+Both, the **octomap** package and **rviz-plugins** are also required, so to install them, open a terminal and launch the following commands one after the other:
+* `sudo apt-get install ros-melodic-octomap-ros`
+* `sudo apt-get install ros-melodic-octomap-msgs`
+* `sudo apt-get install ros-melodic-octomap-server`
+* `sudo apt-get install ros-melodic-octomap-rviz-plugins` </br>

 Once all the packages have been downloaded, move to **catkin_ws** folder and run the command `catkin_make` to compile the code. </br>

 ## Running the code